 Self-storage operators around the nation are getting into the holiday spirit by kicking off various charity drives.

-Adams Park Storage LLC is hosting a food drive and raffle to help support York County Shelter Programs.
-Food donations will be collected at Adams Park Storage, 23 Smada Drive in Sanford, Me., through 22.
-For every donation, the person donating will receive a raffle ticket for a chance at winning a 32-inch flat-screen TV.
-There is no limit on the number of raffle tickets per person.
-The facility will hold a drawing at noon on Dec.
+Somersworth Storage LLC in Somersworth, N.H., is holding a food drive and raffle to support the Community Food Pantry Program.
+Food donations will be collected at Somersworth Storage, 240 Route 108, through Dec.
+22. For every donation, a raffle ticket will be issued for the chance to win a 32-inch TV.
+The raffle will be held Dec.
 22.